2026 United States Senate elections: South Dakota

-Two-term Republican Mike Rounds was reelected in 2020 with 65.7% of the vote.
-He has said he plans to run for a third term.
+Two-term Republican Mike Rounds, who was reelected in 2020 with 65.7% of the vote, is running for a third term.
+Rounds easily defeated Navy veteran and businessman Justin McNeil in the June 2 primary to win the Republican nomination.

-Businessman and former South Dakota state trooper Julian Beaudion has announced his candidacy for the Democratic nomination.
-U.S. Navy and Air Force veteran, former Northern State University political science professor, and Democratic nominee for U.S. Senate in 2022 Brian Bengs has announced his candidacy as an independent.
+Businessman and former South Dakota state trooper Julian Beaudion was the Democratic nominee, but withdrew on August 4.

+Brian Bengs, a U.S. Navy and Air Force veteran, former Northern State University political science professor, and the Democratic nominee for U.S. Senate in 2022, has announced his candidacy as an independent.

 Tennessee

-One-term Republican Bill Hagerty was elected in 2020 with 62.2% of the vote.
-He is running for reelection.
+Republican Bill Hagerty was elected in 2020 with 62.2% of the vote and is seeking reelection.
+Hagerty became the Republican nominee unopposed after no other Republicans qualified for the primary ballot.

+Consultant Marquita Bradshaw won the Democratic nomination on August 6.

 Texas

-Four-term Republican John Cornyn was reelected in 2020 with 53.5% of the vote and is running for a fifth term in 2026.
+Four-term Republican John Cornyn was reelected in 2020 with 53.5% of the vote, and ran for a fifth term in 2026.

-Texas Attorney General Ken Paxton is running against Cornyn in the Republican primary.
-Congressman for the 38th congressional district Wesley Hunt has announced he is running in the primary.
-Congressman for the 13th congressional district Ronny Jackson has reportedly been interested in running.
-Congresswoman for Texas's 24th congressional district Beth Van Duyne and Texas Land Commissioner Dawn Buckingham are seen as potential Republican candidates if Cornyn retires.

-Among Democrats, former Congressman Colin Allred, who ran unsuccessfully for the Class I Senate seat in 2024, and state representative James Talarico have announced their candidacies.
-Media personality and retired astronaut Terry Virts initially announced a campaign but subsequently chose to run in Texas's 9th congressional district.
-In recent remarks, former Congressman, nominee for Senate in 2018, and nominee for governor in 2022 Beto O'Rourke did not rule out running for this seat.
-Congressman for Texas's 20th congressional district Joaquin Castro has publicly expressed interest in running for the seat.
+Cornyn and state Attorney General Ken Paxton ran in the Republican primary on March 3.
+Since neither received more than 50% of the vote, they advanced to a runoff election held on May 26.
+U.S. Representative for the 38th congressional district Wesley Hunt challenged Paxton and Cornyn, but lost the primary.
+On May 19, both Hunt and President Trump endorsed Paxton.
+Paxton defeated Cornyn in the runoff by a landslide and became the Republican nominee.

+State Representative James Talarico is the Democratic nominee, having defeated U.S. Representative Jasmine Crockett in the primary.

 Virginia

-Three-term Democrat Mark Warner was reelected in 2020 with 56% of the vote.
-He is running for reelection.
+Three-term Democrat Mark Warner was reelected in 2020 with 56% of the vote and is running for reelection.
+As the only person to submit the necessary number of signatures to appear on the primary ballot, Warner is the Democratic nominee.

-For the Republicans, state senator Bryce Reeves is running, as is CPA Kim Farrington.
-Governor Glenn Youngkin, who will leave office in early 2026, is considered a potential Republican candidate.
+Retired United States Army Major General Bert Mizusawa, who previously ran for U.S. Senate in 2018 and Virginia's 2nd congressional district in 2010, won the Republican nomination over Certified Public Accountant Kim Farrington and U.S. Marine Corps Reserve Colonel David Williams.

 West Virginia

-Two-term Republican Shelley Moore Capito was reelected in 2020 with 70.3% of the vote.
-State senator Tom Willis is challenging Capito.
+Two-term Republican Shelley Moore Capito was reelected in 2020 with 70.3% of the vote and is running for reelection to a third term.
+She won the Republican primary on May 12.

-Democratic political organizer Zach Shrewsbury, who was a candidate for Senate in 2024, is running.

-Former U.S. Senator Joe Manchin, who served from 2010 to 2024 as a Democrat and from 2024 to 2025 as an Independent and was widely floated as a potential presidential nominee for the No Labels unity ticket in 2024, has not ruled out a run for office in 2026.
+Former Morgantown City Councilwoman Rachel Fetty Anderson won the Democratic primary on May 12, 2026.

 Wyoming

-One-term Republican Cynthia Lummis was elected in 2020 with 72.8% of the vote.
-She is eligible for reelection.
+One-term Republican Cynthia Lummis was elected in 2020 with 72.8% of the vote and is not seeking reelection.

+U.S. Representative Harriet Hageman defeated Wyoming Army National Guard veteran Jimmy Skovgard for the Republican nomination on August 18, 2026.

+Former state Representative James W. Byrd defeated landscaper Billy Benavidez for the Democratic nomination on August 18, 2026.